sgtGiggsy/aduc-mass/README.md

 The program supports English and Hungarian.
 As my native language is Hungarian, the English translation most likely has grammatical and other errors, though I hope not so many.
 The comments are also in English.

+> It's good and everything, but everytime I'd like to use it, I have to run the script from command line?
+Couldn't it be a proper executable?

+Okay, this might be a beginner question that nobody would ask, but I since I've put it there, I'm gonna answer it.
+You can compile the ps1 file to an executable with PS2EXE anytime. https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5

 # Future plans
 **Functions**